Ten top tips to create an outdoor space that is fun and safe for kids

 Tuck into a family meal outside with our choice of garden dining furniture sets.
-We recommend the colourful Janeiro range (pictured, top of article) which includes a child-sized table and seating options, or the wipe-clean plastic Noli range.
+We recommend the colourful Janeiro range (pictured, top of article) which includes a child-sized table and seating options.

 For sit-down fun, invest in an activity table, so that you can sit and play or even help with school projects.